cloud-66-internal/help.cloud66.com/_rails/quickstarts/migrate-from-heroku.md

 **PostgreSQL**

 From your Heroku toolbelt, create a database backup URL by running `heroku pgbackups:url`.
-Next, visit your Application Overview page and click the _Import Heroku data_ link.
+Next, visit your Application Overview and click the _Import Heroku data_ link.
 Paste the URL provided by the toolbelt into the field, and click _Import Heroku data_.

 **MySQL**